 While negotiating a great deal can be a challenge, stock financing isn’t that difficult to grasp as a concept.
 In essence, your lender buys your stock from you in return for offering you a loan that corresponds to a portion of the value of your inventory.
-The loan is usually in the region of 40-50% of the overall value of your stock.
 Your lender allows you to retain your stock and effectively sell it on their behalf.
 You will pay interest in return for being able to borrow money in this way.
 Because of the associated risks for lenders with this type of loan, i.e., depreciation, taking over and selling stock if your company defaults on repayment etc., you will only be able to borrow a portion of the value of your stock.

 Enness will start by understanding your needs and requirements for stocking finance.
 Then, the team will approach specialist lenders on your behalf and will negotiate the most competitive rates and terms for you.
 In the first instance, lenders will want to: